Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Extension to non-i.i.d. settings

 Given the above statistical model, a prior $ \pi $ on~$ \theta $ and a generic \textsc{ips} discrepancy~$ \mathcal{D}_\mathfrak{F} $,~the~\textsc{abc} posterior with threshold $\varepsilon_n \geq 0$ is defined as

-Notice that the above definition is the same as the one provided in Section~\ref{sec_abc}, with~the~only~difference that \smash{$\mu_\theta^n=\prod_{i=1}^n \mu_\theta$} is replaced by the joint distribution \smash{$\mu^{(n)}_\theta$}, since in this case the data are no more assumed to be independent.
+This definition is the same as the one in Section~\ref{sec_abc}, with~the~only~difference that~\smash{$\mu_\theta^n=\prod_{i=1}^n \mu_\theta$} is replaced by the joint \smash{$\mu^{(n)}_\theta$}, since now the data are no more assumed to be independent.

-In order to extend the convergence result in Corollary~\ref{conv_rad} together with the concentration statement in Theorem~\ref{thm_rademacher} to the above framework, we require an analog of~equation~\eqref{eq1} in Lemma~\ref{lemma_rademacher} for time--dependent data.
-This generalization can be derived leveraging results in \citet{Mohri2008} under the notion of $\beta$--mixing coefficients. \begin{definition}[$\beta$--mixing; e.g., \citet{Mohri2008}] Consider a stationary sequence $(x_t)_{t\in\mathbb{Z}}$ of random variables, and let \smash{$\sigma^{j'}_{j}$} be the $\sigma$--algebra generated by the random variables $x_k$, $j \leq k \leq j'$, for any $j, j' \in \mathbb{Z} \cup \{-\infty, +\infty\}$.
-Then, for any positive integer $k$, the $\beta$--mixing coefficient of $(x_t)_{t\in\mathbb{Z}}$ is defined as
+In order to extend the convergence result in Corollary~\ref{conv_rad} together with the concentration statement in Theorem~\ref{thm_rademacher} to the above framework, we require an analog of~Equation~\eqref{eq1} in Lemma~\ref{lemma_rademacher} for time-dependent data.
+This generalization can be derived leveraging results in \citet{Mohri2008} under the notion of $\beta$-mixing coefficients. \begin{definition}[$\beta$-mixing] Consider the stationary sequence $(x_t)_{t\in\mathbb{Z}}$ of random variables, and let \smash{$\sigma^{j'}_{j}$} be the $\sigma$--algebra generated by the random variables $x_k$, $j \leq k \leq j'$, for any $j, j' \in \mathbb{Z} \cup \{-\infty, +\infty\}$.
+Then, for any integer $k>0$, the $\beta$-mixing coefficient of $(x_t)_{t\in\mathbb{Z}}$ is defined as

-If $\beta(k) \to 0$ as $k \to \infty$, then the stochastic process $(x_t)_{t\in\mathbb{Z}}$ is said to be $\beta$--mixing. \end{definition}
+If $\beta(k) \to 0$ as $k \to \infty$, then the stochastic process $(x_t)_{t\in\mathbb{Z}}$ is said to be $\beta$-mixing. \end{definition}

 Intuitively, $\beta(k)$ measures the dependence between the past (before $t$) and the future (after $t+k$) of the process.
 When such a dependence is weak, we expect that $\beta(k)$ will decay to $0$ fast when $k\rightarrow\infty$.
 In the most extreme case, when the $x_t$'s are i.i.d., we have $\beta(k)=0$ for all $k>0$.
-More generally, as clarified in Definition~\ref{beta_mix}, a process having $\beta(k) \rightarrow 0$ when $k\rightarrow\infty$ is named $\beta$--mixing.
-We refer the reader to~\cite{doukhan} for an in--depth study of the main properties of $\beta$--mixing processes along with a more comprehensive discussion of relevant examples.
+More generally, as clarified in Definition~\ref{beta_mix}, a process having $\beta(k) \rightarrow 0$ when $k\rightarrow\infty$ is named $\beta$-mixing.
+We refer the reader to~\cite{doukhan} for an in-depth study of the main properties of $\beta$-mixing processes along with a more comprehensive discussion of relevant examples.
 The most remarkable ones will be also presented in the following.